Euler State Networks: Non-dissipative Reservoir Computing: The Euler State Network Model

-We recall that the solution to an ODE is stable if the real part of all eigenvalues of the corresponding Jacobian are $\leq 0$.
-Denoting the Jacobian of the system in eq~\ref{eq.ode} as $\J_f(\h(t),\x(t))$, and using $\lambda_i(\cdot)$ to indicate the $i$-th eigenvalue of its matrix argument, the stability constraint in our case can be expressed as
+The interested reader can find a precise formulation of the stability of ODEs solutions in \cite{ascher1995numerical, glendinning1994stability}.
+Here, we limit ourselves to recall that the solution to an ODE is stable if the real part of all eigenvalues of the corresponding Jacobian are $\leq 0$\footnote{In the context of non-autonomous ODEs, this condition comes down to a weakly contractive constraint on the system's dynamics.}.
+Using $\lambda_k(\cdot)$ to indicate the $k$-th eigenvalue of its matrix argument, the stability constraint in our case can be expressed as

-On the other hand, if the real parts of these eigenvalues are $\ll 0$, then the resulting dynamics are lossy.
-We thereby seek for a critical condition under which the eigenvalues of the Jacobian of our ODE are featured by $\approx 0$ real parts, i.e.: